Abstract

 2. Cross-sectional brain connectivity

 Positive, negative, and combined networks derived from Go trials significantly predicted ICV: at age 14 (r = 0.25, r = 0.25, and r = 0.28, respectively, all P < 0.001) (Fig. 2A), at age 19 (r = 0.27, r = 0.25, r = 0.28, respectively, all P < 0.001) (Fig. 2B) and at age 23 (r = 0.38, r = 0.33, and r = 0.37, respectively, all P < 0.001) (Fig. 2C).
 The connectome patterns of predictive networks are shown in Figs. 2D-I. Fig. S2 summarizes the connectivity within and between functional networks and depicts their respective contribution to the predictive network.
 The above results were validated using 10-fold cross validation (CV); similar results were obtained when using 5-fold CV and leave-site-out CV (Table S6).
-The predictive networks had similar connectome patterns when different exclusion criteria for head motion were used (mean framewise displacement, mean FD < 0.2 - 0.4 mm) (Figs. S4-S6A).
+The predictive networks had similar connectome patterns when different exclusion criteria for head motion were used (mean framewise displacement, mean FD < 0.2 −0.4 mm) (Figs. S4-S6A).
+In addition, we found that network strength of positive, negative, and combined networks derived from Go trials was significantly correlated between the three timepoints (Table S7, all P < 0.003).

 Positive, negative, and combined networks derived from Successful stop trials significantly predicted ICV: at age 14 (r = 0.22, P < 0.001; r = 0.12, P = 0.017; and r = 0.20, P < 0.001, respectively) (Fig. 3A), at age 19 (r = 0.19, P < 0.001; r = 0.15, P = 0.001; and r = 0.18, P < 0.001, respectively) (Fig. 3B), and at age 23 (r = 0.24, r = 0.21, and r = 0.23, respectively, all P < 0.001) (Fig. 3C).
 The connectome patterns of predictive networks are shown in Figs. 3D-I. Fig. S3 summarizes the connectivity within and between functional networks and the proportion of brain networks involved in the predictive network.
 We obtained similar results using a 5-fold CV and leave-site-out CV (Table S6).
-The predictive networks had similar connectome patterns when different exclusion criteria for head motion were used (mean FD < 0.2 - 0.4 mm) (Figs. S4-S6B).
+The predictive networks had similar connectome patterns when different exclusion criteria for head motion were used (mean FD < 0.2 −0.4 mm) (Figs. S4-S6B).
+In addition, we found that network strength of positive, negative, and combined networks derived from Successful stop trials was significantly correlated between the three timepoints (Table S7, all P < 0.001).

 To examine the specificity of sustained attention networks identified from CPM analysis, the correlations between the network strength of positive and negative networks and performances from a neuropsychology battery (CANTAB) (Fray et al., 1996) were calculated at each timepoint separately.
-All positive and negative networks derived from Go and Successful stop trials significantly correlated with a behavioural assay of sustained attention – the RVP task – at ages 14 and 19 (all P values < 0.028).
+All positive and negative networks derived from Go and Successful stop trials were significantly correlated with a behavioural assay of sustained attention – the RVP task – at ages 14 and 19 (all P values < 0.028).
 Age 23 had no RVP task data in the IMAGEN study.
 There were sporadic significant correlations between constructs such as delay aversion/impulsivity and negative network strength, for example, but the most robust correlations were with the RVP.
-Detailed information is shown in Supplementary materials and Table S11.
+Detailed information is shown in Supplementary materials and Table S12.

 3. ICV prediction across time